chinamike65/hugo-tuolesi/content/book6/book6en.md

 ##### Chapter 3 - The Four Schools of Buddhism

-Section 1 - Overview of the Four Sects of Buddhism
+**Section 1 - Overview of the Four Tenet Schools of Buddhism**

-After the classics were collected, because the masters at that time had different understandings of the Buddhist scriptures, the meanings and principles were not exactly the same, and their understanding of the foundation, the Dharma, and the fruit were also different.
-Therefore, Buddhism gradually formed four major schools, that is, there are ministries. , Jingbu School, Mind-Only School, and Madhyamika School.
+After the classics were collected, because the masters at that time had different understandings of the Buddhist scriptures, the meanings and principles were not exactly the same, and their understanding of the foundation, the path, and the result were also different.
+Therefore, Buddhism the four Buddhist philosophical tenet schools, that is: The Great Exposition School (Sanskrit: Vaibashika), The Sutra School (Sanskrit: Sautantrika), The Mind –Only School (Sanskrit: Cittamatra), and The Middle Way School (Sanskrit: Madhyamika).

 Buddhism is further divided into Mahayana and Hinayana.

-The Hinayana is divided into the Youbu School and the Jingbu School; the Mahayana School is divided into the Mahayana and the Vajrayana.
+The Hinayana is divided into the Vaibashika School and the Sautantrika School; the Mahayana School is divided into Sutra and Tantra.
+Sutra is divided into the Mind –Only School (Cittamatra), and The Middle Way School (Madhyamika).
+Tantra, or Vajrayana, is divided into four classes.

-The foundation is the foundation of practice, including the permanent and impermanent Dharma, and everything in the universe is the foundation.
+The foundation of practice includes the law of permanence and impermanence, and everything in the universe is the base.

 The four sects have different understandings of the existence or impermanence of the base, as well as the lack of self and the existence of self.